asynico/coloredlogging/README.md

 ## Changelog

+- **Latest**: Complete TypeScript rewrite with improved API
+- Simplified API focused on core functionality
+- Full TypeScript support with type definitions
-- **Latest**: Added support for Swift, PHP, Kotlin, Discord.js, and C# formatting styles
+- Customizable log levels and formatting
-- Added emoji indicators for Swift logger
-- Improved timestamp formatting across different language styles
-- Enhanced documentation with comprehensive examples
+- Lightweight implementation with no dependencies